Davis, Gene, b. 1920 d. 1985

 Biographical/Historical Note: Painter; Washington, D.C.
 Died 1985.
 Associated with the Washington Color School of painting.

-Donated by Gene Davis, 1981, and by his wife, Florence, 1986, and the estate, 1993.
+Donated 1981 by Gene Davis and 1986 by his wife, Florence.
+Additional material donated 1991 and 1993 from Smithsonian American Art Museum via a bequest to them from the Gene and Florence Davis estate.
 Much of the 1993 addition was assembled by art historian Percy North at the request of Florence Davis.

 How to Use this Collection